 The U.S. and EU Member States have reported that this provision has assisted in streamlining mutual legal assistance.
 No significant problems of implementation have been reported.
-In the future, the EU-U.S. Data Protection Umbrella Agreement will provide greater protection for the subjects of data exchanges between the EU and the U.S. and this is addressed in Section III.
+In the future, the EU-U.S. Data Protection Umbrella Agreement will also apply to personal data exchanges between the EU and the U.S. and this is addressed in Section III.